-Melissa is a Licensed Professional Counselor and a honors graduate from Texas Wesleyan University.
+Melissa is a Licensed Professional Counselor and an honors graduate from Texas Wesleyan University.
 She completed her undergraduate degree from The University of Texas in Arlington in Psychology and a minor in Sociology.

-Education: Texas Weslyan University, Master of Arts in Professional Counseling
+Education: Texas Wesleyan University / Master of Arts in Professional Counseling

 Megan first began working at Children First Counseling Center in January 2017 as a practicum student.
 Megan received her Bachelor of Science in Psychology from Texas Christian University and Master of Arts in Professional Counseling from Texas Wesleyan University.
 Megan has worked with children and adolescents from ages 3 to 17 concentrating on anxiety, depression, behavior issues, and loss.
 She has also gained experience working with adults, couples, and families with loss, depression, and psychiatric illness at the Texas Wesleyan Community Counseling Center during her practicum.
 Megan’s true desire lies in working with children and adolescents and later becoming a registered Play Therapist.